jsdotlua/jest-lua/docs/docs/TimerMocks.md

 ## Setting Engine Frame Time
 <img alt='Roblox only' src='img/roblox-only.svg'/>

-By default, Jest Roblox processes fake timers in continuous time.
+By default, Jest Lua processes fake timers in continuous time.
 However, because the Roblox engine processes timers only once per frame, this may not accurately reflect engine behavior.

-To more closely mock engine behavior, Jest Roblox allows you to configure an engine frame time, which ensures that timers are queued and run more similarly to how the engine [task scheduler](https://create.roblox.com/docs/optimization/microprofiler/task-scheduler) queues and runs timers. `jest.advanceTimersByTime()` will behave like an equivalent `task.wait()`, particularly at micro time-scales.
+To more closely mock engine behavior, Jest Lua allows you to configure an engine frame time, which ensures that timers are queued and run more similarly to how the engine [task scheduler](https://create.roblox.com/docs/optimization/microprofiler/task-scheduler) queues and runs timers. `jest.advanceTimersByTime()` will behave like an equivalent `task.wait()`, particularly at micro time-scales.

 Roblox currently runs at a 60 frames a second, which can be configured with `jest.setEngineFrameTime(1000/60)`.